 The Defence Intelligence College (DIC) was established as the training arm of the Defence Intelligence Agency (DIA) in 2001.
-The College was created to implement DIA training policies, serve as the agency's primary instrument for skill acquisition and manpower development and also conduct research in areas of interest to the agency.
+The College was created to implement DIA's training policies, serve as the agency's primary instrument for skill acquisition and manpower development and also conduct research in areas of interest to the agency.

 The Defence Intelligence College is organised into 3 branches, namely; Training, Administration, and Logistics.
 Each branch is headed by a Principal Staff Officer (PSO).
 The Training Branch, being the hub of the College’s training activities, is divided into a Center and 6 Departments.
 The Center is headed by a Director, while the departments are each headed by a Chief Instructor (CI).

-The center and departments are:
+The Center and Departments are:

 1. Center for Strategic Studies.

 2. Department of Professional Studies.

 4. Department of Technical Studies.